South Carolina: Hurricanes and tropical cyclones

 The state is occasionally affected by tropical cyclones.
 This is an annual concern during hurricane season, which lasts from June 1 to November 30.
 The peak time of vulnerability for the southeast Atlantic coast is from early August to early October, during the Cape Verde hurricane season.
-Memorable hurricanes to hit South Carolina include Hazel (1954), Hugo (1989), and Florence (2018).
+Memorable hurricanes to hit South Carolina include Hazel (1954), Hugo (1989), Florence (2018), and Helene (2024).

 Climate change

 South Carolina released its Climate, Energy, and Commerce Committee Final Report in 2008.
 The report recommends a voluntary economy-wide goal of reducing emissions to 5% below 1990 levels by 2020.
 Key policy recommendations in the report include developing renewable portfolio standards, increasing use of local agricultural products, and increasing advanced recycling and composting.